Shuruhatik/writerx/README.md

 - Optimized promise handling
 - Cleaner variable names for better code readability

 If you need a battle-tested solution, use [steno](https://github.com/typicode/steno).
-If you want better performance with the same reliability, use stenox.
+If you want better performance with the same reliability, use steno.x.

 ## License
 MIT